CruzerEdgex/public_www/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Cristian Urbina.
-I got my licenciate degree at University of Santiago of Chile and I'm currently doing a PhD. in Computer Science at University of Chile.
+I got my licentiate degree at University of Santiago of Chile and I'm currently doing a PhD. in Computer Science at University of Chile.

-My main interests for future research are:
+My main interests for research are:

 * Combinatorics on words
 * Compressibility and repetitiveness measures
-* Decidability and algorithm complexity
+* Formal languages

 Feel free to contact me if you want to talk about any of this topics.
 I really like to discuss about them.